mageni/mageni/README.md

 - [Legal](#legal)

 ## About Mageni
 Mageni is a free and open source vulnerability and attack surface management platform full of delightful features.
-Mageni is accessible, powerful, and provides tools required for large, robust cybersecurity programs and organizations.

 ## Real life problems that Mageni solves for you
 - Assets Discovery